LoganWolfe/pool-simulator/README.md

 # Pool Simulation
+*This project was independently completed and submitted for credit at Ohio State University.*
+Thus, I am unable to publicly post the code.
+However, **I will happily review the code privately**.
-This program simulates a game of pool.
-Input information about each ball and this program will simulate the rest of the game using real-world physics.
+This program simulates a game of pool using real-world physics.

-The input format for each ball to include (each on its own line in a text file) is as follows:
+The input format for each ball (each on its own line in a text file) is as follows:
-<Ball #>     <X-Coordinate> <Y-Coordinate>     <X-Velocity> <Y-Velocity>
+> [Ball #]  [X-Coordinate]  [Y-Coordinate]  [X-Velocity]  [Y-Velocity]

-This program was written completely in C. Graphics libraries were obtained from Ohio State University.
-This project was independently completed and submitted for credit at Ohio State University.
-Thus, I am unable to publicly post any code.
-However, I would happily review the code privately (not for academic purposes).
+The program is written completely in C. Graphics libraries were provided by Ohio State University.